CPCFI-org/lectures/NewLectures.md

 Please follow the next steps:

+0. Plan each lecture's topics according to CPCFI's Syllabus using **Lecture Planner Template** table.
+This table should be at the Unit Root Directory
 1. Within the unit directory, create a new directory with the following template name: ```Lecture-#-New-Lecture-Name```
    1. ```#```: corresponds to the new lecture number
    2. ```New-Lecture-Name```: use hyphens (-) if the lecture name contains whitespaces